 Here in Oregon, Jon Eisman, M.E.T.A.
 Founder and Sr. Trainer, and Donna Roy, LPC, CHT, M.E.T.A.
-Co-Director and Clinic Director, now helm the Hakomi Institute of Oregon.
+Co-Director and Clinic Founder, now helm the Hakomi Institute of Oregon.
 Along with various guest Trainers from other locations, as well as highly trained local staff, Hakomi of Oregon combines expertise in the larger psychology field with in-depth knowledge of the Hakomi Method and its applications.
 The Hakomi Institute of Oregon continues to present both traditional and new Hakomi and Hakomi-related offerings in Portland and other state-wide locations.
 We look forward to having you become a part of our ongoing history…

 About the Hakomi Institute - History

 The Hakomi Method is an elegant, comprehensive and highly effective approach to human change and development.
 It was originated in the mid-1970’s by therapist and author Ron Kurtz as The Ron Kurtz Method of Body-Centered Psychotherapy.
 Drawing from an enormous range of influences – Buddhism and Taoism, physics, body-centered therapies such as Gestalt, Reichian work, the Feldenkrais Method, Bioenergetics, Focusing, NLP and Ericksonian Hypnosis, and General Systems Theory, it synthesized a pioneering approach to somatic psychotherapy, combining mindfulness, gentleness and experiential explorations of client behavior.